eclipse-langium/langium-website/content/docs/grammar-language.md

 In the following, we describe the Langium syntax and document structure.
 ## Language Declaration

 A Langium grammar file always starts with a header which declares the name of the language.
-For example, a language named `LanguageName` would be declared with:
+For example, a language named `MyLanguage` would be declared with:

 ```
-grammar LanguageName
+grammar MyLanguage
 ```

 Every grammar file has a `.langium` extension and needs to be referenced in `langium-config.json`.
 If you used the `langium-generator` to start your project then your language was automatically referenced in `langium-config.json`.